eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 # #{page.title}

 This is the sixth leg in the Tour of Ceylon.
 The [previous leg](../sequences) looked at sequences.
-Now we will cover Ceylon's type system in more detail.
+Now it's time to explore Ceylon's type system in more detail.

 ## Narrowing the type of an object reference